-- 57. The registered person shall give notice in writing to the Department as soon as it is practicable to do so if any of the following events take place or are proposed to take place- - (a) a person other than the registered person carries on or manages the children's home; - (b) a person ceases to carry on or manage the home; - (c) where the registered provider is an individual, he changes his name; - (d) where the registered provider is a partnership, there is any change in the membership of the partnership; - (e) where the registered provider is an organisation- - (i) the name or address of the organisation is changed; - (ii) there is any change of director, manager, secretary or other similar officer of the organisation; - (iii) there is to be any change in the identity of the responsible individual; - (f) where the registered provider is an individual, a trustee in bankruptcy is appointed, or he makes a composition or arrangement with his creditors;

-- (g) where the registered provider is a company, a receiver, manager, liquidator or provisional liquidator is appointed; or - (h) the premises of the home are significantly altered or extended, or additional premises are acquired.
+- 57. The registered person must give notice in writing to the Department as soon as it is practicable to do so if any of the following events take place or are proposed to take place- - (a) a person other than the registered person carries on or manages the children's home; - (b) a person ceases to carry on or manage the home; - (c) if the registered provider is an individual he or she changes his or her name; - (d) if the registered provider is a partnership there is any change in the membership of the partnership; - (e) if the registered provider is an organisation- - (i) the name or address of the organisation is changed; - (ii) there is any change of director, manager, secretary or other similar officer of the organisation; or - (iii) there is to be any change in the identity of the responsible individual; - (f) if the registered provider is an individual when a trustee in bankruptcy is appointed, or he or she makes a composition or arrangement with his or her creditors; - (g) if the registered provider is a company when a receiver, manager, liquidator or provisional liquidator is appointed; - (h) the premises of the home are significantly altered or extended, or additional premises are acquired.